anonymoussc/anonymoussc.github.io/_posts/2015-09-28-JSON-web-token-definition-and-example.markdown

 > JSON Web Token (JWT) is a JSON-based open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for passing claims between parties in web application environment.
 The tokens are designed to be compact, URL-safe and usable especially in web browser single sign-on (SSO) context.
 > <small>- [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)</small>

-In broad terms, there are two kinds of web application, traditional round-trip application and single-page application.
+In broad terms, there are two kinds of web application, traditional round-trip application and single-page application <sup>[1]</sup>.

 __1. Round-trip application__
 The browser (client) requests an initial HTML document from the server.
 User interactions, such as clicking a link or submitting a form led the browser to request and receive a completely new HTML document.